IamStephan/cycleworx-v2/content/sections/1-Services.en.md

 ---
 anchor: "Services"
 header: "Our Services"
-subheader: "Cycleworx is your one-stop-shop for your bicycle"
+subheader: "Cycleworx is your one-stop-shop for your bicycle."
 services: [
   {
     iconName: "ShoppingCartIcon",